This article will describe in detail all about Cabinet Committees.

 - Their membership varies from three to eight.

 - Non-cabinet ministers can also be included as members.

 - Apart from the ministers in charge of the subjects covered, other senior ministers can also be included as members

 - Such Committees are usually chaired by the PM.
 At times, other Cabinet ministers like Home, Finance, etc. can also be the chairperson.
 But, if the Prime Minister is a member of the committee, then, he or she is the head of the committee.

 Role of Cabinet Committees

-- They are an organisational device to lessen the enormous workload of the Cabinet.
-They facilitate in-depth examination of policy issues and effective coordination.
-They are based on the principles of division of labour and effective delegation.
+- They are an organizational device to lessen the enormous workload of the Cabinet.
+They facilitate an in-depth examination of policy issues and effective coordination.
+They are based on the principles of division of labor and effective delegation.